dylanized/peezy-test/README.md

 ```

-In this example, Suite-tooth is given a suite sith 3 tests.
+In this example, Suite-tooth is given a list of 3 tests.
 The tests will be run in series, even though the second and third tests take longer than the first.
-Individual tests can be skipped, or have other unqiue properties.
+Individual tests can be skipped, or have other unique properties.

 ## Suite Config

-Pass the suite configuration parameters like this:
+Pass in configuration parameters like this:

 ```
 test.suite("A Suite with Config Properties",